Tatami

 Tatami (畳) are soft mats used as flooring material in traditional Japanese-style rooms.
 They are made in standard sizes, twice as long as wide, about 0.9 by 1.8 m, depending on the region.
 In martial arts, tatami are used for training in a dojo and for competition.

 Tatami are covered with a weft-faced weave of soft rush (藺草, igusa) on a warp of hemp or weaker cotton.
 There are four warps per weft shed, two at each end (or sometimes two per shed, one at each end, to reduce cost).
 The doko (core) is traditionally made from sewn-together rice straw, but contemporary tatami sometimes have compressed wood chip boards or extruded polystyrene foam in their cores instead or as well.
 The long sides are usually edged (縁, heri) with brocade or plain cloth, although some tatami have no edging.

-They have also traditionally been used for tameshigiri, the Japanese art of target test cutting.
+Tatami have also traditionally been used for tameshigiri, the Japanese art of target test cutting.